Announcing Team Pro - Build Faster and Use CodeSandbox With Your Team

 Being able to utilize the 1M+ public packages on npm provides a huge productivity boost.
 Using private packages can be similarly transformative, saving you from reinventing the wheel each time you prototype something new.
 With custom registry support, you can retrieve npm packages from your own registry, whether that’s GitHub, another cloud-hosted option, or even self-hosted and behind a VPN.
 This means you can now hook into your component library or design system and utilize your own private packages in your sandboxes to create prototypes that look and feel just right.

-In your Team Pro workspace, members can view, comment on, or edit sandboxes.
+In your Team Pro dashboard, members can view, comment on, or edit sandboxes.
 They’re shared by default, so there’s no barrier to coming together to work.

-You can subdivide your workspace with folders, keeping your internal apps, hiring challenges, prototypes, and bug reproductions organized.
-Workspace templates provide starting points for new projects that are pre-configured with styles, libraries, and settings.
+You can subdivide your dashboard with folders, keeping your internal apps, hiring challenges, prototypes, and bug reproductions organized.
+Team templates provide starting points for new projects that are pre-configured with styles, libraries, and settings.
 They’re a great way to bake in best practices and get started on new projects without any setup.

 Sharing sandboxes like this provides new ways to learn from each other, as it’s easier for folks to demo, ask questions about, and communicate around code.
 The more you use it, a knowledge base of working example components, APIs, functions, and apps forms that gets more valuable over time.